Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Research Method

 \section{Research Method}

 To test the research model introduced in Section \ref{sec_hyp}, we conducted a survey study.
-Subsequently we analyzed data with \textit{Partial Least Squares Structural Equation Modelling (PLS-SEM)}~\cite{hair_2014_PLS}.
+Subsequently we analyzed data with \textit{Partial Least Squares Structural Equation Modelling (PLS-SEM)}~\citep{hair_2014_PLS}.

-PLS-SEM is a statistical method, often compared to traditional regression, used to test and analyze complex relationships and to build predictive models~\cite{hair_2014_PLS, russo2021_pls_SLR}.
+PLS-SEM is a statistical method, often compared to traditional regression, used to test and analyze complex relationships and to build predictive models~\citep{hair_2014_PLS, russo2021_pls_SLR} and has been increasingly adopted in SE research~\citep{lambiase2024investigatingroleculturalvalues, russo2021_pls_SLR, russo2024_navigating, lambiase_quantifying_2026}.
 Unlike standard regression, however, PLS-SEM allows for the analysis of more complex structures, including multiple dependent variables.
 This method is ideal for analyzing \textit{latent} variables—constructs that are not directly observable—and must be measured using validated instruments.
 Moreover, PLS-SEM is widely used for theory testing because it incorporates a range of statistical tests designed not only to evaluate hypotheses significance but also to assess the quality and reliability of the data.

 The research design involved the following steps: \begin{enumerate} \item We first developed a questionnaire using validated scales from the literature to measure the constructs included in the research model described in Section \ref{sec_hyp}. \item Then, we administered the questionnaire to software practitioners with experience in using LLMs for SE tasks to collect responses for measuring the constructs. \item Last, we used PLS-SEM to analyze the data and test the hypotheses. \end{enumerate} The remainder of this section elaborates on the methodological steps undertaken in detail.